Ayman947/Clustering-NYC-Toronto-Neighborhoods/README.md

 - This project approaches a commonly faced problem by people who have to **move** from **NYC** to **Toronto** or Vice versa.

-- The problem they face is that they have to move yet they prefer to move to a **similar place** to where they were, having the same **lifestyle**. (ex: similar places, similar venues, ...etc.)
+- The problem they face is that they have to move yet they prefer to move to a **similar place** to where they are, having the same **lifestyle**. (ex: similar places, similar venues, ...etc.)

 - So, we **clustered the neighborhoods** within the two cities according to their most common **venues** into **6 clusters**.